 For online services, most sites will bring up a box as you login asking you to opt in or out of various options before using the service.
-Any personalized publicity offered must be able to be opted out of, generic publicity can be shown in its place.
-Some companies are taking the approach that you have to opt in to receive any service, if you opt out, you will not be able to use their service, including services like Facebook.
-The large majority of Europeans will click through those terms without a thought, as they want to use the service.
+Any personalized publicity offered must be able to be opted out of, with generic publicity can be shown in its place.
+Some companies are taking the approach that you have to opt in to receive any service; if you opt out, you will not be able to use their service, including services like Facebook.
+The large majority of Europeans will click through those terms without a thought because they want to use the service.
 It’s also likely that these companies will make all their users worldwide agree to the new terms, so, even in the U.S., you should expect to see more and more of these requests over the next few days.

 Check your email

 Depending on the legal advice received by an EU company or organization, the implementation for non-online services appears to be following the same standards.
 Most are communicating to say that their terms and conditions are changing.
-Many will ask you to accept these terms and conditions, which contain a permission to store personal data clause, either in an email or a clickable web page, thereby continuing the relationship you have with them.
+Many will ask you to accept these terms and conditions, which contain a permission-to-store-personal-data clause, either in an email or a clickable web page, thereby continuing the relationship you have with them.
 That click must be recorded and provable.
-Others have even gone as far as emailing you a form you need to print, fill in your details by hand and mail it back to them, which in all but the most intensely held relationships will result in the company losing almost all of their subscribers.
+Others have even gone as far as emailing a form you need to print, fill in your details by hand and mail it back to them, which in all but the most intensely held relationships will result in the company losing almost all of their subscribers.
 Most are gaining permission somewhere between the two options.

 If you decide to ignore these emails, it will probably mean that you will no longer receive communication from that entity, as your data should be deleted by law.
 Resubscribing should be easy enough and will give your consent for the company to hold your details in order to communicate with you.
 It seems likely that some companies may rethink their approach when they discover they have lost most of their subscriber base.
 Whether this happens before May 25, 2018, is another thing.
 Most experts believe that very few companies are ready for GDPR, although it looks like companies have two years to fully comply with the new law.